Peter Wingrove Peter Wingrove @SmartAsDaddy

 64,000+

-Men who die from prostate cancer in the UK every year — one every 45 minutes.
+Men who die from prostate cancer in the UK every year.
+That’s 34 every day.

 ~100%